 Candidates in the Multiple Subject (post-baccalaureate), Intern, or ITEP tracks who wish to add a Bilingual Authorization to their credential must meet with the appropriate language advisor to discuss requirements for the language authorizations in Spanish, Korean, Mandarin, or Vietnamese.

 Candidates for the post-credential Bilingual Authorization must possess a valid SB 2042 teaching credential OR a valid Ryan teaching credential with CLAD authorization OR the equivalent.
 They should consult the Bilingual Authorization advisor to plan their course of study.

-1. Complete all prerequisite courses in one of the four MSCP tracks, with a minimum grade of "B" in EDEL 380 and no grade lower than "C" in any other prerequisite or corequisite course.
+1. Complete all prerequisite courses in one of the five MSCP pathways, with a minimum grade of "B" in EDEL 380 and EDSP 303 and no grade lower than "C" in any corequisite course.

 2. Attain a grade point average of at least 2.67 in all baccalaureate and post-baccalaureate course work or a grade point average of at least 2.75 in the last 60 semester or 90-quarter units attempted.

 3. Complete and pass an interview with a department faculty member.